D1774d3d/Rayvwebsite/README.md

 # Rayv Marketing Website

-A modern, Gen Z-style marketing website for Rayv - a platform that helps businesses replace their marketing departments with local customers who create video content, compete, and get rewarded.
+A modern, marketing website for Rayv - a platform that helps businesses replace their marketing departments with local customers who create video content, compete, and get rewarded.

 ## 🎨 Design Features